arrow-left

 All graduating students are encouraged to prepare in advance for Public Health Research Day.
 The Culminating Experience Abstract for Public Health Research Day will be due in early April, and the poster will be due in early May.

 The Culminating Experience must be completed under the direction of an ISMMS Faculty Advisor.
-The ISMMS Faculty Advisor may or may not be the student’s Specialty Track Advisor.
+The ISMMS Faculty Advisor may or may not be the student’s Concentration Director.
 Students can identify another ISMMS faculty member to serve as their ISMMS Faculty Advisor as appropriate.
-If a student is working closely with an offsite mentor, this mentor may serve as a co-advisor/second reader alongside an ISMMS Faculty Advisor.
+If a student is working closely with an off-site mentor, this mentor may serve as a co-advisor/second reader alongside an ISMMS Faculty Advisor.

 The Culminating Experience requires:

-10-minute Oral Presentation to summarizing their Thesis, First Author Manuscript, or Capstone project to the ISMMS Faculty Advisor and Second Reader
+10-minute Oral Presentation to summarize their Thesis, First Author Manuscript, or Capstone project to the ISMMS Faculty Advisor and Second Reader

 Below are general descriptions of each of the three types of projects.
 Please read the Culminating Experience Guide on Blackboard for all details regarding the Culminating Experience.